 You may even prefer to live in private sector housing – if you have a family, or require a non-standard contract, for example.
 We work closely with landlords to ensure our recommended houses offer a safe and secure alternative to halls.
 You can find out more on our Private sector housing pages.

 If you’re looking for short-term accommodation, our flexible homestay option might be the best option for you.
 You’ll be placed with a host family and given your own room and access to other facilities in the house.
-There are catered or self-catered options and contracts are on a weekly basis giving you flexibility to stay as long as you need.
+Contracts are on a weekly basis giving you flexibility to stay as long as you need.

 The costs of Homestay accommodation are as follows:

 You’ll pay a £100 administration charge to NTU once a room has been allocated to you.

 The catered service means that the host family will provide you with breakfast and dinner seven days a week and also with a lunch on a Saturday and Sunday.

 If you’d like to stay in Homestay accommodation, please fill out an application form.This will then be submitted to the accommodation team.
 Once processed, they’ll contact you directly.